kjepo/camelog/README.md

 to click, just turn the dial.

 The other thermostats are programmed to maintain reasonable temperatures throughout the day.
-If you're hot or cold, please don't re-program the settings.
-Rather decrease or increase the temperature using the arrow keys.
+If you're hot or cold, you can temporarily decrease or increase the temperature using the arrow keys.
 This will adjust the setting temporarily until the next time slot.